uoregon-postlethwait/dupliganger/README.rst

    align            5.
 Align reads to a reference genome assembly. -- NOT YET IMPLEMENTED dedup            6.
 Use the alignment to remove PCR duplicates.

-While generally used only by the developers of Dupliganger, the 'dedup' command is comprised of the following Dupliganger commands run in the following order:
+While generally used only by the developers of Dupligänger, the 'dedup' command is comprised of the following Dupligänger commands run in the following order:

     build-read-db       1.
 Build a database of aligned reads.